Why stress and anxiety make you gain weight and how to control it

 Don't try to do it alone.
 Independence is great, but for a project like this, you need a tribe of like-minded people to help and support you.

-Without a doubt, they will be that extra boost and motivation to keep going and achieve the goal you have in mind.
+Without a doubt, they will be that extra boost and motivation to move forward and achieve the goal you have in mind.

-If so far you have not achieved your goal of losing weight, you are on time.
+If until now you have not achieved your goal of losing weight, there is time.

-Observe how stress and anxiety are in your body and put into practice the solutions that we provide.
-It will also help you to have the ebook on hand: Stress and the immune system, a complete guide to control it that will keep you away from diseases.
+Observe how stress and anxiety are in your body and put into practice the solutions we provide.

 I hope this post has been very helpful to you.
 And remember that there are many ways to reduce or eliminate what does not serve your life...
-Do not give up!
+Don't give up!